doomvox/raku-study/notes/talks/multidispatch_vs_case/compare.md

     1.  in the case of subsets, falls back to order of definition

-        1.  subsets are essentially grouped by the type they're based on
+        1.  subsets are grouped by the type they're based on

         2. BUT they don't behave like two multis with same type